open-socialism/open-socialism-site/open-socialism/index.md

 Yes, corruption should still be expected.

-Ok, let's make virtually all information and decision making completely open and available on the internet, from all levels of society, both in real time and historically.
+OK, let's make virtually all information and decision making completely open and available on the internet, from all levels of society, both in real time and historically.
 This means that any corruption needs to be done under the nose of the entirety of society.
 We should also have feedback mechanisms where anyone can flag a decision as corrupt (or simply bad) and this feedback will reach the decision makers.

 Let's also have important decisions made using the [consensus seeking model](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making){:target="_blank"}.
 So there is a committee and they try and achieve consensus to make a decision.
 This promotes discussion to achieve a good result.
 However, if consensus cannot be achieved a 2/3 majority vote is required to make a decision.
 If repeatedly a 2/3 majority cannot be a reached a final vote can be had that only requires a 50% majority.
 The voting system means that the committee will not be bogged down forever trying to reach a consensus.